 The Centre was granted sole occupancy by the Education Department in 1994.
 In 2004, Diamond Creek Living and Learning Centre sought to develop a partnership with Nillumbik Shire Council’s Eltham/Panton Hill centres.
 The two committees combined to form Living & Learning Nillumbik.

 Living & Learning Nillumbik delivers some vocational and employment training programs at Edendale.
-Funding from the Federal Government’s Investing in Community Education program has provided a new driveway and car park, horticultural shed, purpose-built training room and a reception building which have significantly enhanced this community facility.
+In 2011, funding from the Federal Government’s Investing in Community Education program provided a new driveway and car park, horticultural shed, purpose-built training room and a reception building, which significantly enhanced this community facility.

-In addition, the old Homestead has been beautifully restored and accommodates training in Children’s Services.
+In addition, the old Homestead was beautifully restored and accommodates training in Early Childhood Education and Care.
 Edendale and Living & Learning Nillumbik are working together to integrate environmental sustainability and vocational training.